The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

 and the number of quantifiers added to $\Pi'$ is at most $\vH$.
-The running time of the algorithm is in $\len{\Phi} \uparrow (E \cdot h \cdot \log(c \cdot m)) \uparrow v \uparrow \poly{L,B}$. \end{restatable} In the above proposition, $a \uparrow b \coloneqq a^b$ is the exponentiation function and, following Knuth's up-arrow notation, it is right-associative.
+The running time of the procedure is in $\len{\Phi} \uparrow (E \cdot h \cdot \log c) \uparrow v \uparrow \poly{L,B}$. \end{restatable} In the above proposition, $a \uparrow b \coloneqq a^b$ is the exponentiation function and, following Knuth's up-arrow notation, it is right-associative.
 In view of our bounds for one iteration of~\funcSem given in~\Cref{lemma:sem-one}, the bound on $\card{\homterms(\Psi)}$ should seem somewhat surprising.
-We know from the correctness of \funcSem (proved in the Appendix) that, after a call to~\funcSem, one of the variables appearing in powers will only occur in constraints from~\PowCmp.
-Since all these variables need to have this property before moving to the next quantifier block, \funcSem must be chained at least~$E$ many times ($E$ being the number of variables occurring in powers in the current quantifier block).
-Then, from the bound $\card{\homterms(\theta_j)} \leq h \cdot (v+10)+n$ in~\Cref{lemma:sem-one}, one might expect $\card{\homterms(\Psi)}$ to be exponential in~$E$.
-However, as \Cref{prop:PA-Sem-All} shows, this is not the case: $\card{\homterms(\Psi)}$ is only polynomial in $E$.
-The key reason for this can be traced back to our decision, in lines~\ref{sem:case-1} to~\ref{sem:case-8} of~\funcSem, to only replace~$\pow{x}$ in linear terms $\alpha \in A$ with either a constant, a unique (given $\alpha$) expression $\lambda(\sigma)$, or a multiple of a power $\pow{y}$, where $y$ appears in $\alpha$.
-Iterating these types of replacements exhausts the number of terms that can be generated within a function in $v$, i.e., the heft of the formula, instead of~$E$.
-Crucially, \Cref{lemma:sem-one} shows that~\funcSem does not change the heft of the formula, and we note that $\card{\homterms(\Psi)}$ in~\Cref{prop:PA-Sem-All} is found to be exponential in $v$, as (now) expected.
-To conclude, we remark that if $\card{\homterms(\Psi)}$ was instead found to be exponential in~$E$, then the algorithm would not have any hope of running in elementary time.
-This is because, after a block of quantifiers is considered, $E$ increases by the number of variables introduced in~\funcSem, which from \Cref{lemma:sem-one} is roughly the number of homogeneous terms.
+We know from the correctness of \funcSem that, after a call to~\funcSem, one of the variables appearing in powers will only occur in constraints from~\PowCmp.
+Since all these variables need to have this property before moving to the next quantifier block, \funcSem must be chained at least~$E$ times within a block, $E$ being the number of variables occurring in powers in the block.
+Then, from the bound $\card{\homterms(\theta_j)} \leq h \cdot (v+10)+n$ in~\Cref{lemma:sem-one}, one might expect $\card{\homterms(\Psi)}$ to be roughly $h \cdot v^E$, thus exponential in~$E$ even for a single block of quantifiers. \Cref{prop:PA-Sem-All}, however, proves otherwise: $\card{\homterms(\Psi)}$ is only polynomial in $E$.
+For this, we need to sharpen the correctness statement for \funcSem.